-Three years we searched for bears.
+For three years, we searched for bears.
 We ventured to bear country time after time without a whiff.
-It then became a perpetual, obsessive presence because once I had shown an interest in bears, the internet was aware.
+It became a perpetual, obsessive presence because once I had shown an interest in bears, the internet was aware.
 And there was no escape.

 Stories would slip into my newsfeed.
-Sponsored posts harking on about bears doing cute stuff, scary stuff, opening car doors, ravaging cyclists, falling in the snow.
-Anything a bear did in the USA I knew about it.
+Sponsored posts harking on about bears doing cute stuff, scary stuff, opening car doors, ravaging cyclists, and falling in the snow.
+Anything a bear did in the USA, I knew about it.
 They were there, but they weren’t.
 Like the yetis and ETs.
-A fierce bombardment of evidence, but nothing concrete enough to know they were still running wild.
+There was a fierce bombardment of evidence, but nothing concrete enough to know they were still running wild.

-In retrospect the bears eluded us because we’re drive-by tourists.
-Whizzing through the country, snapping photos, flipping through new horizons in quick sucession.
-Though that’s how we eventually saw our bears.
+In retrospect, the bears eluded us because we’re drive-by tourists.
+Whizzing through the country, snapping photos, flipping through new horizons in quick succession.
+However, that’s how we eventually saw our bears.

 And that is how the bears moved from myth to tangible.

-Many things used to be myth until we set out to make them not so.
-But sometimes we have to think about what we’ve brought forth from the depth of legend into reality.
+Many things used to be myths until we set out to make them not so.
+But sometimes, we have to think about what we’ve brought forth from the depth of legend into reality.

-Yet on the flip side, if we can put two billionaires off the Earth, think of the impact we can have on the Earth.
+Yet, on the flip side, if we can put two billionaires off the Earth, think of the impact we can have on the Earth.
 What if those pennies flew into small businesses?
-Independent restaurants, artists, independent cinema, self-published authors, homemade jewellery are all waiting patiently for a slice of the action.
+Independent restaurants, artists, independent cinema, self-published authors, and homemade jewelry are all waiting patiently for a slice of the action.